Abrar2652/Abrar2652.github.io/_pages/about.md

 Before joining USC, I obtained my B.Sc. in Industrial & Production Engineering (IPE) in March 2024 from the Department of Industrial Engineering and Management at [Khulna University of Engineering and Technology (KUET)](https://www.kuet.ac.bd/){:target="_blank"}.

 My current research interests lie at the intersection of **efficient deep learning**, **quantum machine learning**, **geometric deep learning**, and **trustworthy AI**.
-My previous research includes **reinforcement learning**, **sentiment analysis**, **operations research**, and **comparative genomics**.
+My previous research includes reinforcement learning, sentiment analysis, operations research, and comparative genomics.
 I conceptualize and develop methods to solve complex problems either by hybridizing different techniques or by adopting ideas from seemingly unrelated fields to create novel, interdisciplinary solutions.
 My background in IPE and extensive research experience in comparative genomics help me approach challenging issues in machine learning from a uniquely interdisciplinary perspective.
 This distinctive lens allows me to conceptualize and implement efficient, unorthodox strategies beyond traditional machine learning frameworks.